jdortegar/teamWorkPlatformAPI/doc-templates/api/users.md

 >
 > **Description**
 >
 > If a user submits a registration for a valid email address (formatted correctly), the service responds with a 200-OK status and a payload.
 The payload includes a uuid field, which contains the reservation-id for the user.
 The reservation-id is used by the validateEmail endpoint to mitigate hacking risks, and locates the associated email address in the Redis cache.
 This registration is stored in cache for a defined time-to-live (TTL).
-If the user does not respond to the email and complete registration prior to expiration of the registration, they must register again.<br/>
+If the user does not respond to the email and complete registration prior to expiration of the registration, they must register again.
+> <br />
 > A reservation is a uniquely generated key used in the process of securely registering a new user.
 > It is used in initial communication through email, web, and mobile clients.
 > There can be multiple reservations for a user/email concurrently existing, as actual registered user uniqueness is enforced later in the process when the user is actually created in the system.